 He added that BAT South Africa managed and approved operations, encouraging illegal means to sabotage competitors, and directly paid a network of informants, including police and tax officials.

-This internal FSS presentation on ‘Operation Overlord’ is emblazoned with images of army dog tags and a Glock pistol.
+This internal FSS presentation on ‘Operation Overlord’ is emblazoned with images of army dog tags and a pistol.

-One internal FSS presentation was emblazoned with images of army dog tags and a Glock pistol, and included the battle cry: “We will disrupt the enemy.
+One internal FSS presentation was emblazoned with images of army dog tags and a Colt pistol, and included the battle cry: “We will disrupt the enemy.
 We will destroy their Warehouses.
 We will blow up their supply lines.”

 Correspondence, affidavits, and other documents show three former British intelligence officers, who answered directly to senior BAT employees, travelled regularly between London and South Africa, conducting training of FSS operatives, signing off on payments, recruiting and running their own agents, and overseeing surveillance operations.

 “BATSA management had me trained in industrial espionage by ex-UK military intelligence agents,” van der Westhuizen told South African media.